A Day of Repentance and United Prayer

 Global Day of Prayer GDOP has been a uniting force in Perth since 2007.
 Based on 2 Chronicles 7:14, we have gathered as God’s people to seek His face in prayer and repentance.
 In recent years, an increasing sense of family has developed as believers from churches and Christian organisations city-wide have gathered in humility as one in Christ.

-This year, in light of COVID-19, the call for united prayer enters a new level.
-Join us for GDOP\2020 as we connect ONLINE via ZOOM & FACEBOOK with our local and, for the first time, our National and Global family on Pentecost Sunday.
+This year, in light of COVID-19, the call for united prayer has entered a new level as we have connected ONLINE via ZOOM & FACEBOOK with our local and, for the first time, our National and Global family on Pentecost Sunday.
 Please see highlights of GDO\2020 ONLINE below: